dbt-labs/docs.getdbt.com/website/docs/guides/sl-cookbook-recipes.md

 ### Step 1: **Define semantic models**

 1. Create a YAML file under the `semantic_models` folder: (`models/semantic_models/sem_user_activity_daily.yml`) to create a semantic model that tracks daily user activity.

-This semantic model ref’s model `fct_user_activity_daily`.
+  This semantic model ref’s the `fct_user_activity_daily` model.

   Note that if you’re using the one-YAML-file-per-mart, then save this as `user_activity_daily.yml` under the models folder.

 <File name="models/semantic_models/sem_user_activity_daily.yml">